 Useful Sites & Sources

-Sources for Heirloom Seeds
+Sources for Heirloom Tomatoes

 Heirloom tomatoes can’t be beat for their intense flavor.
 They are wonderful to look at, too, and have great names like Green Zebra, Cherokee Purple, Red Pear, Mortgage Lifter and White Wonder.
 Finally they have wonderful stories to tell.
 For example, a West Virginian home gardener named Charlie fell on hard times during the depression.
 He owned a radiator repair shop, but people were so broke that they weren’t repairing their cars.
 Charlie took his four largest-fruited tomato plants and crossed them repeatedly to create a plant that produced two-pound fruit.
 He sold the plants claiming that each plant would feed a family of six.
 Within four years, he made enough to pay off his mortgage.

 Grow on a strong foundation.
 We stock everything you need: potting soils to get your seeds started and plant supports for securing vines and vegetables, sprayers for applying compost teas and garden tools for making short work of those big jobs.